centime/chapelmele/README.md

 Build
 * it's shitty, but it works
-* every page get the same metas (title, description, canonical etc) for now, to be revised later
-* gh-build is a dirty fix that won't be needed as soon as there's a proper domain name

 Admin
 * current csv <-> json is beyond broken and nothing more than a quick PoC